 A self-service portal is a website that acts as a searchable database for self-service resources.
 Users can find information, search solutions, and—when necessary—reach out for further support.
 Self-service portals give users the opportunity to find their own answers without outside help.

 From self-service portals, users can browse knowledgebase articles and review FAQ sections.
 They can visit service forums or talk to AI chat bots.
 They can access tools designed to help them find the right solutions to their issues, quickly and easily.
-And, in the event that a customer is still having trouble finding a solution, portals allow users to create cases and contact living support agents.
+And, if a customer is still having trouble finding a solution, portals allow users to create cases and contact living support agents.
 Customers can schedule a time that works with a technician when in-person service is necessary.

 Creating a self-service portal is not overly difficult; the ServiceNow® Service Portal provides tools and resources for building effective customer service portals.
-When creating a self-service portal, you’ll want to keep the following in mind:
+When creating a self-service portal, you will want to keep the following in mind:

 Link to your Portal